Bill 96/Law 14 FAQ (Day Division)

 Several aspects of the law impact English CEGEPs and come into effect at different periods outlined below.
 They relate to:

-• A requirement for all students to take three program courses in French OR three French as a second language courses (applies as of Fall 2024)
+- A requirement for all students to take three additional courses in French.

-As of Fall 2023, all CEGEP students in the province must pass either an English Exit Exam or a French Exit Exam to receive their Diploma of Collegial Studies (DCS).
-Under Law 14:
+All Cegep students in the province must pass either an English Exit Exam or a French Exit Exam to receive their Diploma of Collegial Studies.

-• Students with a COE attending an English CEGEP will need to pass the English Exit Test to graduate (no change).
+- Students with a COE attending an English CEGEP will need to pass the English Exit Exam to graduate (no change).

-• Students without a COE attending an English CEGEP will now need to pass the French Exit Exam, whereas before they wrote the English Exit Exam.
+- Students without a COE attending an English CEGEP will now need to pass the French Exit Exam, whereas before they wrote the English Exit Exam.
+The course content of our programs has been adjusted so that students who must write the French Exit Exam can develop their French skills to an appropriate level.

-When are these changes coming into effect for Fall 2024?
+What changes came into effect in Fall 2024?